Compliance Issues to Keep in Mind 2023

 Insurers will dictate plan changes for insured plans, but self-funded plans can choose to be more generous than what the law requires.
 Self-funded employers should review plan language and make any plan design adjustments accordingly.

 The end of the National Emergency signals the end of the Outbreak Period (the period ending 60 days after the end of the National Emergency).
 The National Emergency extended the timeframe participants had to elect and pay for COBRA, make election changes due to HIPAA special enrollment events, and file an ERISA claim or appeal.
-These extensions end when the Outbreak Period is over or, if earlier, after an individual has been eligible for a specific deadline extension for one year.
+T or, if earlier, after an individual has been eligible for a specific deadline extension for one year.

 All employers who made adjustments to COBRA notices in response to the National Emergency, should review their COBRA notices and remove language applicable to the extension of time.

 Many plans have provided or are continuing to provide information for their health plan vendors to submit RxDC reporting due on June 1st related to the cost of prescription drug coverage and its impact on overall health plan cost.
 The Transparency in Coverage and Consolidated Appropriations Act (2021) transparency rules have a couple of additional upcoming deadlines that plans should not lose sight of including:

 - Gag clause attestations due by December 31st, 2023, affirming that the health plan or issuer has not entered into contracts that would restrict the plan or issuer from providing, accessing or sharing certain information about provider price and quality and deidentified claims; and